luke-lite/luke-lite.github.io/_posts/2023-04-21-web-scraping-basketball-stats-in-python-with-selenium-and-beautiful-soup.md

 ![developer_tools_highlight](/assets/images/blog_posts/web-scraping-basketball-stats-in-python-with-selenium-and-beautiful-soup/developer_tools_highlight.png)

-This displays all the basic information contained on the webpage, but stripped of all visual elements.
+This displays all the basic information contained on the webpage.
 The important thing to keep in mind is that html is written using tags, indicated by <> brackets.
-For example, the "header" section is usually denoted by the <head> tag.
+For example, a "header" section is usually denoted by the <head> tag.
 Within the <head> tag might just be a single picee of text, or it may have a series of other tags nested within it, depending on the complexity of the webpage.
 But everything between <head> and </head> (end tags include a '/') is considered to be part of the <head> section.

 As you can see by looking through the html on this page, the nested structures can get very large, very fast.
 Instead of searching through all the tags to find the information we need, we can get it directly by right-clicking the specific information we want and selecting 'Inspect'.
 Since I want the boxscores, I will right click the "Phoenix Suns Basic and Advanced Stats" title here: